-- Art.
-1. Pitch Counts: (Spring/summer) This rule replaces all other pitching restrictions, there are no restrictions on the number of innings a pitcher may pitch in a game. - a.
+Art.
+1. Pitch Counts: This rule replaces all other pitching restrictions not listed herein., a.
 The pitch count limits and recovery days below are based on the player's age on opening day of the WPPA season.
-Even if a player has a birthday that would move them into a different age group during the season, the player's age at the start of the season controls for the duration of the season. - b.
-Pitch count limits include travel and house pitches, and are as follows:
+Even if a player has a birthday that would move them into a different age group during the season, the player's age at the start of the season controls for the duration of the season.